TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `sudo -H python get-pip.py`

-4) The version installed may be outdated.
+4) The version already installed may be outdated.
 Update by typing:

 `sudo pip install upgrade pip`